 • No decline

-The Peloton Tread likely needs no introduction, but if you’re looking for a machine that’s optimized for studio workouts, this is it.
-Not only can you access running and walking programs, you can follow along with strength training and bootcamp classes.
+The Peloton Tread likely needs no introduction, but if you’re looking for a machine that’s optimized for virtual classes, this is it.
+Not only can you access running and walking programs, you can follow along with strength training and bootcamp classes via the Peloton app, one of the best dynamic programming apps available today.
 Peloton’s app also has yoga, stretching, meditation, pilates, and barre programs.
+We rate both programming and tech capabilities a 5 out of 5 on this machine.

 woman using peloton tread